Appointing a Deputy | Winston Solicitors UK Skip to main content

 Appointment of a Deputy by the Court of Protection

-If a person has not made a Lasting Power of Attorney or a Enduring Power of Attorney before 1 October 2007) and that person becomes mentally incapable of managing his financial affairs, something may have to be done.
+If a person has not made a Lasting Power of Attorney or an Enduring Power of Attorney before 1 October 2007 and that person becomes mentally incapable of managing their financial affairs, something may have to be done.

 To discuss making a deputyship application, call us on 0113 320 5000